 You can use all of the same color for your bouquet in this Easter craft, or you can use several of every color.
 If you look at the bottom of your plastic egg, you’ll notice there are either two holes or two areas where it didn’t punch all of the way through.
 Thread your pipe cleaner through on hole and back out through the second hole.

 Make sure your pipe cleaner is even on both ends.
 Close your plastic eggs back up.
 If you want it to stay, you can add a drop of hot glue on the edge.
 However, this is completely optional.
 Twist the two pipe cleaner stalks together to form a strong stem.
-Repeat these steps for each egg until you have a bouquet.
+Repeat these steps for each egg until you have a bouquet for this Easter craft.
 You can pop them in a vase or tie them with a ribbon.

-Simple Easter crafts that uses plastic eggs and pipe cleaners to create an Easter egg bouquet.
+Simple Easter crafts for kids that uses plastic Easter eggs and pipe cleaners to create an Easter egg bouquet.

-You can set these Easter crafts out year after year, and it’s durable enough to withstand storage without breaking or chipping.
-To complete it, you’ll want a few materials, and you may even have some in your kitchen:
+You can set these Easter crafts for kids out year after year, and it’s durable enough to withstand storage without breaking or chipping.
+To complete this Easter craft, you’ll want a few Easter craft materials, and you may even have some in your kitchen:

 - Wooden spoon(s)